kevinAlbs/specifications/source/change-streams/change-streams.rst

     removedFields: Array<String>;
   }

-The full response to a change stream aggregate/getMore command has the following structure:
+The responses to a change stream aggregate or getMore have the following structures:

 .. code:: typescript
   /**